-"And He, when He comes, will convict the world concerning sin, and righteousness, and judgment" (vs. 8) - Literally, "and that-One coming (at a point in time)".
-Jesus is keeping their attention focused on the coming of the Paraclete.
-The word translated as "convict" means to "show something for what it really is", to "expose", to "convince".
+Vs. 8 - And He, when He comes, will convict the world concerning sin, and righteousness, and judgment -- Literally, "and that (one) coming (at a point in time)".
+He is keeping their attention focused on the coming of the Paraclete.
+The word translated as "convict" means to "show something for what it really is, expose, convince".
 Often it is used in the context of reproof or rebuke, as in exposing or confronting someone's sin.
 Here it implies that not only does the Spirit reveal the truth of these things to people, but He does so in such a way as to be convincing and confrontive.
 He verifies, or establishes some measure of unavoidable certainty, about the things He "exposes".
 The purpose of this is to move people to action based upon this new information.